-My research is in the field of social ontology, which concerns questions about the foundation of society.
-Social ontology addresses the metaphysics of social reality, for example, by increasing our understanding of the nature of events such as the French Revolution, entities such as nations and companies, and institutions such as private property or monarchy.
-A related area in this field addresses social groups - what makes a social group different from a mere collection of individuals? - and how should we analyze collective action?
+I conduct research in the research field of social ontology, which concerns questions about the foundations of society.
+Social ontology deals with the metaphysics of social reality, for example by trying to understand how events such as the French Revolution, entities such as nations and corporations, and institutions such as private property or monarchy are constituted.
+A related area within this field deals with social groups; What distinguishes a social group from a collection of individuals?
+How should we analyze collective action?
 And collective responsibility?